depl0y/pixelbits/index.md

 layout: page
 ---

+# Introduction

+Pixelbits is an open-source Swift based framework, that enables you to style your applications easily using an external configuration file.
+It's like CSS for iOS, but for the file format I currently only support JSON (instead of CSS files).

 # Getting started

+### Requirements

+I have been testing Pixelbits on iOS 9 and above, with a Swift 2.1 example project.

+Pixelbits relies on error handling introduced in Swift 2.0, so Swift 2.0 is probably the minimal supported version.

 ### Installation
 Currently you can only include pixelbits by using cocoapods directly from this git repository, add the following to your `Podfile`.